CP violation: Matter–antimatter imbalance

 Sakharov proposed a way to restore CP-symmetry using T-symmetry, extending spacetime before the Big Bang.
 He described complete CPT reflections of events on each side of what he called the "initial singularity".
-Because of this, phenomena with an opposite arrow of time at t < 0 would undergo an opposite CP violation, so the CP-symmetry would be preserved as a whole.
-The anomalous excess of matter over antimatter after the Big Bang in the orthochronous (or positive) sector, becomes an excess of antimatter before the Big Bang (antichronous or negative sector) as both charge conjugation, parity and arrow of time are reversed due to CPT reflections of all phenomena occurring over the initial singularity:
+Because of this, phenomena with an opposite arrow of time at t < 0 undergo an opposite CP violation, so the CP-symmetry is preserved as a whole.
+The anomalous excess of matter over antimatter after the Big Bang in the orthochronous (or positive) sector becomes an excess of antimatter before the Big Bang (antichronous or negative sector) as charge conjugation, parity, and arrow of time are reversed due to CPT reflections of all phenomena occurring over the initial singularity:

 We can visualize that neutral spinless maximons (or photons) are produced at t < 0 from contracting matter having an excess of antiquarks, that they pass "one through the other" at the instant t = 0 when the density is infinite, and decay with an excess of quarks when t > 0, realizing total CPT symmetry of the universe.
 All the phenomena at t < 0 are assumed in this hypothesis to be CPT reflections of the phenomena at t > 0.

 — Andrei Sakharov, in Collected Scientific Works (1982).